Introduction to Creating Course Videos

 3. Add an agenda to the start of the video to indicate what you’ll be covering.
 Similarly, you can share next steps at the end of the video.

 4. Consider using techniques to enhance visual interest.
 These can include screen-recording, physical white boarding, digital white boarding, and using a document cam.
-More information can be found here.
+More information can be found in our Digital Whiteboarding guide.

 You can also record an interview with a guest speaker, do on-camera demonstrations, or walk students through an assignment.
 Example: microscope video